standing-o/Time-Series_Price_Analysis/README.md

 ---------------------------------
 - Time-series forecasting modeling is widely applied in finance.
 In particular, machine learning methods provide insights that can learn time dynamics in a purely data-driven manner.
 Deep learning methods such as CNN models, RNN models and Attention-based models can be used to predict time-series prices.
 - I will use stock and bitcoin price data to implement some deep learning models that have been widely researched and implemented.
-- Forecasting will be conducted using APPL and BTC prices, which are considered to lead the financial market.
+- Forecasting will be conducted using AAPL and BTC prices, which are considered to lead the financial market.

 | [Presentation](https://github.com/OH-Seoyoung/Time-series_price_analysis/blob/master/20220331_stock_price_forecasting.pdf) |

 ## Dataset
 ```
 [1] Apple - 10 Year Stock Price History, https://www.kaggle.com/datasets/aleksandrdubrovin/apple-stock-price-history